perkbox/backend-challenge/README.md

 2. Select **"Create a new repository"**.
 3. Fill in your new repository details (name, description, visibility, etc.).
 4. Click **"Create repository from template"**.
-5. Clone your new repository to your local machine and follow the setup instructions below.
+5. Clone your new repository to your local machine.

 ## Submission